Here are the answers to common inquiries about booking professionals speakers and our approach:

 Can you book talent at the last minute (e.g. 3-6 weeks from event)?

 Yes.
 Partly because we have a broad network and are not limited to an exclusive roster.
-It is riskier, requires close collaboration between client and bureau, payments will be due on very short notice and travel expenses may be higher.
+It is riskier, requires close collaboration between client and bureau, full payments will be due on very short notice and travel expenses may be higher.
 See also below.

 Do you book free speakers?
 Even for great exposure?